-This species is listed as Endangered as the population is suspected to have undergone a decline of more than 50% over the last three generations (36 years) due to logging, expanding human settlements, agriculture, plantations, and ill-conceived capture and releases, which have increased human-primate conflicts.
-If appropriate steps are not taken this subspecies is suspected to decline at the current rate over the next three generations, mainly due to ongoing and increasing habitat loss and negative human-primate interactions.
+This species is listed as Endangered as it has undergone a decline of more than 50% over the last 3 generations (36 years) due to logging, expanding human settlements, agriculture, plantations, forest dieback, fuelwood extraction by the rural poor, and due to increasing levels of negative interactions with humans, wrongly conducted translocation exercises, and persecution of the taxon by the locals.
+If appropriate steps are not taken this subspecies is suspected to decline at the current rate over the next three generations.